-The 2016 Shari Prestemon Social Justice Interns have graciously agreed to share their experiences with all of us.
-From time to time, we’ll be posting ‘journal entries’ from Sharell Shippen and Sheryl Garcia.
+The 2017 Shari Prestemon Social Justice Interns have graciously agreed to share their experiences with all of us.
+From time to time, we’ll be posting ‘journal entries’ from Naiomi Gonzalez and Katy Morton.
 Below is one of these entries.

 No Lone Wolves.
 The Importance and Necessity of Community.